Tuxtla Gutiérrez: History

 In 1941, the municipal government moved from the old building on El Triunfo Street in the Santo Domingo neighborhood to the corner of Avenida Central and Calle 2ª Poniente on lands that belonged to the city's first municipal president.
-Here a new municipal palace was built in Neoclassical style.
+A new municipal palace was built there in the Neoclassical style.
 However, the municipal palace was moved again to its current location in 1982, and the Neoclassical building was given to the Federación de Trabajadores del Estado de Chiapas.

 The Diocese of Tuxtla was created in 1965, which elevated the parish of San Marcos (Saint Mark) to a cathedral.
 It was subsequently elevated to an archdiocese in 2010.
 The city experienced high rates of population growth from the 1970s, resulting in the annexation of the municipality of Terán in 1973.
-The first Feria de Chiapas was held in 1980, and the Pope John Paul II visited the city in 1990.
+The first Feria Chiapas was held in 1980, and Pope John Paul II visited the city in 1990.